Birla Institute of Technology, Deoghar: Academic programmes

-Admissions

-The student admission in Engineering courses are done through a merit list based on CRL Rank in JEE Main conducted by NTA.

-It was decided that 50% seats would be for students acquiring eligible qualifications from institutions located in Jharkhand while the remaining 50% would be for students from the other states of the country.
+The admissions are by the JOSSA/CSAB counselling for the Btech programs.

 Campus

 The campus is located in Deoghar district, 2 km from Jasidih railway station.
 Deoghar is a tourist spot which has a religious background.
-It is well known for Baidyanath Dham Temple temple of Lord Shiva.
+It is well known for Baidyanath Dham Temple, which is among the 12 jyotirlingas of lord Shiva.

-The campus has 25 acres of academic space, staff quarters, two boys' hostel and one girls' hostel, dispensary, playground, library, gymnasium, canteen and stationery shop.
+The campus has 25 acres of academic space, staff quarters, two boys' hostels and one girls' hostel, dispensary, playground, library, gymnasium, canteen and stationery shop.
 It also has an SBI ATM facility.
+There Are cricket and football facilities and students are seen playing these sports.

 Festivals

 Utthaan

 Utthaan is the technocultural festival of the BIT-Deoghar.
-Events include Robotics, Workshops, Fashionista, BIT-MUN, Nukkad Natak, BIT Radio, CS GO, Roadies and Pro night.
+Events include robotics, workshops, fashionista, BIT-MUN, Nukkad Natak, BIT Radio, CS GO, Roadies and Pro night.
 Special guest appearances at Utthaan have included Dev Negi (playback singer) Geet Sagar (X-Factor India).

 Aurora

-It is the annual fest of the Literary Society, It includes scavenger hunts, extempore and quizzes.
+It is the annual fest of the Literary Society.
+It includes scavenger hunts, extempore and quizzes.

 Dandiya Night

 Dandiya Night is the festival of BIT-Deoghar.
-It is a night and event filled with colors of joy and happiness among all the glittering faces in ethnic costumes.
+It is a night event filled with colors of joy and happiness among all the glittering faces in ethnic costumes.